escadaguilherme2/Overleaf_Compilation_Solver/README.md

 #### Step 1: Extract `Image2pdf.exe`

-The executable is provided as a split ZIP archive due to GitHub's file size limitations.
+The executable is provided as a split 7-Zip archive due to GitHub's file size limitations.
 To reassemble it:

-1. Download the split archive parts (`Image2pdf.zip.001`, `Image2pdf.zip.002`, etc.).
+1. Download the split archive parts (`Image2pdf.7z.001` and `Image2pdf.7z.002`).
 2. Use **7-Zip** to extract the executable:
-   - Right-click on `Image2pdf.zip.001` and select **7-Zip > Extract Here**.
+   - Right-click on `Image2pdf.7z.001` and select **7-Zip > Extract Here**.
    - Ensure all parts of the split archive are in the same directory before extracting.

 #### Step 2: Run the Executable